statistico/statistico.io/content/blog/20230116-technology-architecture.md

 **Private Subnet**: 2 x private subnets are deployed within the VPC, each within a different availability zone.
 Private subnets do not have publicly accessible IP addresses and can only be reached via the public facing load balancer.
-To preserve our security posture, application and database resources are deployed within the private subnets preventing direct and authenticated access from the outside world.
+To preserve our security posture, application and database resources are deployed within the private subnets preventing direct and unauthenticated / unauthorised access from the outside world.

 **NAT Gateway**: A NAT gateway is deployed within each public subnet.
 A NAT Gateway is used a gateway to route traffic to the outside world but prevent ingress traffic from the outside world.
 The collection of statistics and placing trades from private subnet